Armenian liberation struggle (1722–1730): Battle of Shushi (1726)

+Aftermath

 Although initially Davit's main enemy was the Iranians, he quickly came to the conclusion that it was the Ottomans who posed a much greater danger.
 Davit Bek's victories had left a strong impression on Shah Tahmasp, who in 1727 sent a letter to Davit recognizing him as ruler of Ghapan and appointing him as governor and commander of Safavid forces in the region.
 Davit Bek suddenly fell ill in mid-1728 and died at Halidzor.
 He was succeeded by his lieutenant Mkhitar Sparapet.
 Mkhitar continued the struggle against the Ottomans.
 Although Mkhitar won some victories, a new Ottoman campaign began and Halidzor was again besieged at the beginning of 1729.
 Ter Avetis and others following him, believing that victory was impossible to achieve, called for negotiations with the Ottomans.
 Mkhitar, unable to convince his followers to continue fighting, left the fortress under cover of night.
 Ter Avetis then surrendered Halidzor to the Ottomans in exchange for guarantees, but the Ottoman pasha ordered the men killed and the women and children taken prisoner.
 The fortress of Halidzor was destroyed.

 After this defeat, Mkhitar continued resisting the Ottoman occupation, sometimes succeeding in liberating some settlements.
 He defeated the Ottomans at Ordubad in 1730.
 That same year, Mkhitar went to Khndzoresk to rest.
 A group of locals, fearing that their village would be destroyed like Halidzor because of Mkhitar's presence, murdered the rebel leader.
 Mkhitar's head was sent to the Ottoman pasha of Tabriz, who ordered the execution of the murderers.
 The Armenian forces of Syunik dispersed after the death of their leader.
 Some decided to move to Russian-controlled territories, while others continued to resist the Ottoman occupation from the mountains of Syunik until the 1730s, when Nader Khan (later Nader Shah) recaptured the Caucasian territories from the Ottomans.